MonolithProjects/action-molecule/README.md

 # Molecule GitHub Action

-This GitHub Action runs Molecule to test Ansible role.
+GitHub Action for Molecule to test your Ansible Role including the Ansible Tags.

 ## Inputs